natalia-coelho/multi-container-app/README.md

 Below is my notes from a sample docker application study. :)

+You can check for some docker guides here: [Docker Github](https://github.com/docker/).

 ## [[Docker]]
 - Docker originated in the Linux world.
 - It can run containers on Linux with various applications.